m3g/ComplexMixtures.jl/docs/src/contributions.md

 - `type=:mddf` : the contribution of the group to the MDDF is returned (default).
 - `type=:coordination_number` : the contribution of the group to the coordination number, that is, the cumulative sum of counts at each distance, is returned.
 - `type=:md_count` : the contribution of the group to the site count at each distance is returned.
+- `type=:kbi` : the proximal contribution of the group to the Kirkwood-Buff integral is returned (in cm³ mol⁻¹).
+See [Proximal contributions to KBIs](@ref) below.

 Example of the usage of the `type` option:
 ```julia